IvoryC/PublicationAnalysis_Template/README.md

 _The MIT License is short and simple and the easiest to include here as a default.
 You may decide the [BPLv3](https://choosealicense.com/licenses/gpl-3.0/) license, or some other license, is better for your project.
 Choose whatever  you want, but don't use 'no license' out of laziness._

-This lecense applies to the code in this repository.
-The related publication and its components (such as figures and tables) are subject to the licencing and/or copywrite policies of the publisher.
+This license applies to the code in this repository.
+The related publication and its components (such as figures and tables) are subject to the licensing and/or copyright policies of the publisher.

 MIT License

-Copyright (c) [year] [fullname]
+Copyright (c) [year] [full name]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal